 The athlete's team uniform is only to be worn by the athlete.
 Parents, siblings, or friends are not permitted to wear a current season uniform at any time.
 Athletes are to wear their uniform during their team's games only.
-Athletes may not wear their uniform any other time including to any other team's game or any extracurricular activity.
+Athletes may not wear their uniform any other time including to any other team's game, extracurricular activity, or spirit days, unless permission has been given by the Athletic Director.
 The cost to repair accidental damage or to replace uniforms has skyrocketed.
 In some cases, the style is no longer offered and cannot be replaced.
 Uniforms are typically handed down to other teams, however, when possible old uniforms are available for purchase.
 Students are informed of old uniform sales through school announcements.